JAthulya/jathulya.github.io/_posts/2025-02-12-AV-engines-evasion-with-function-call-obfuscation.markdown

 {% endhighlight %}

-now the program will run perfectly. if you can remember i added memory region with read, write and execution permission. some AV engine can flag this because it is not usual to have a process which need a memory with read, write, execution permission. so we can change this like this. first we can define the memory region with only read and write permission. then we can modifies the memory protection to executable.
+now the program will run perfectly. if you can remember i added memory region with read, write and execution permission. some AV engine can flag this because it is not usual to have a process which need a memory with read, write, execution permission. so we can change this too. first we can define the memory region with only read and write permission. then we can modifies the memory protection to executable.

 allocating memory with only read and write permission.